0xharib/0xharib.github.io/_posts/2023-01-19-edtech-in-the-diamond-age.md

 A somewhat less exciting, but probably more important work of Stephenson's is [The Diamond Age](https://www.goodreads.com/book/show/827.The_Diamond_Age).
 The Diamond Age, which follows the life of a young girl Nell, is a bildungsroman in its truest sense.

-Nanotech is the primary theme of the book, and much if not all of the action happens IRL.
+Nanotech is the primary theme of the book, and much if not all of the action happens offline & IRL.

 That said, I believe that much of the book's ideas could easily be realized with AI, sans the nanotech, in just a few years.